-All research students are expected to engage in the programme during which you will gain a range of valuable skills in addition to the in-depth knowledge and understanding of your research topic.
-Skills development has a critical part to play in your employability - it is well recognised that employers both within and outwith academia place great importance in, and recognise the value of, developed transferable skills in prospective employees.
-By planning and undertaking the right training and thinking about your professional and personal development you can significantly improve your employability.
+All research students are expected to engage in the UWS PGR Development programme during which they will gain a range of valuable skills in addition to the in-depth knowledge and understanding of their research topic.
+Skills development has a critical part to play in their employability - it is well recognised that employers both within and outwith academia place great importance in, and recognise the value of, developed transferable skills in prospective employees.
+By planning, undertaking and engaging in the UWS PGR Development programme supports their professional and personal development and can significantly improve your employability.